jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_claude.md

 **Principle 2**: Speed matters.
 Don't agonize over each iteration.
 Generate, test, learn, repeat.
 Momentum builds skill.

-**Principle 3**: Your best work often comes from synthesizing market insights with personal passion.
-Neither pure commercial calculation nor pure artistic isolation tends to produce great drama.
+**Principle 3**: Your best work often comes from synthesizing reader feedback insights with personal passion.
+Neither pure metric optimization nor pure artistic isolation tends to produce great drama.

 **Principle 4**: Every iteration should teach you something.
 If you're not learning, you're not asking the right questions about the feedback.